 Audrea Huang, Class of 2022, along with Julie Lely, Class of 2023, created images highlighting Wellesley alums working in the tech industry (samples are shown below).
-Our goal is to create a space on campus in the Science Center to counteract the message that society has given to black and brown girls.
+Our goal is to create a space on campus in the Science Center to counteract the message that society has given to those from underserved populations.
+If you can see it, you can be it.
 In our teaching spaces, role models can represent what is possible.

 Please visit our Wellesley in Tech site to learn more.

 Five STEM students crafted their their personal stories over the course of a semester around the theme of belonging at Wellesley.
 Their magnificent stories were shared at the Ruhlman Conference to a captive audience.
 Our students' stories were coached by Prof. Jonathan Adler and Dr. Gillian Epstein from The StoryLab at Olin College of Engineering (Funded by an HHMI Inclusive Excellence grant).